 Yes gorillas are closely related to humans in many ways and here are some of these ways

-- Gorillas and humans both belong to the same category of Great apes which is characterized by larger and complex brain and no external tail.
+- Gorillas and humans both belong to the same category of Great apes which is characterized by a larger and complex brain and no external tail.

-- Several of the diseases that have affect humans can also affect these gorillas for example respiratory diseases and parasite worms.
+- Several of the diseases that have to affect humans can also affect these gorillas for example respiratory diseases and parasite worms.